-Japan and the U.S. marked a partial return of the land used by American troops to Okinawa in a ceremony Thursday on the southern island, but there was no sign the move was helping to lessen protests against the island's heavy U.S. military presence.
+Japan and the U.S. have marked a partial return of the land used by American troops to Okinawa in a ceremony on the southern island, but there was no sign the move was helping to lessen protests against the heavy U.S. military presence.

-Nearly 10,000 acres, about half the plot of land, was returned to Okinawa in exchange for helipads for Osprey tilt-rotor aircraft being built nearby.
-Residents say the deal only transfers the burden.
+Nearly 10,000 acres, or half the U.S. military training area on the island, was returned to Okinawa in exchange for the construction of Osprey aircraft helipads nearby.
+Residents say the deal only moves the burden.

 Demanding an unconditional land return, Okinawa Gov. Takeshi Onaga skipped Thursday's ceremony and joined a protest.